-Photo CC-BY-NC-SA Sarah Sharp.
-From left to right: Lidza Louina (former Outreachy intern and Systems Software Engineer at DigitalOcean), Tony Sebro (Outreachy organizer and legal counsel for the Software Freedom Conservancy), Jessica Marlene Canepa (former Outreachy intern and Product Help Content Writer at GitHub), and Sarah Sharp (Outreachy organizer and diversity and inclusion consultant at Otter Tech).
+Photo CC-BY-NC-SA Sage Sharp.
+From left to right: Lidza Louina (former Outreachy intern and Systems Software Engineer at DigitalOcean), Tony Sebro (Outreachy organizer and legal counsel for Wikimedia Foundation), Jessica Marlene Canepa (former Outreachy intern and Product Help Content Writer at GitHub), and Sage Sharp (Outreachy organizer and diversity and inclusion consultant at Otter Tech).

 Outreachy internships run twice a year:

 |Application and contributions due||March||October|